UnicoLab/FlowyML/docs/core/assets.md

 # Assets & Artifacts 💎

-In UniFlow, data lineage and artifact tracking are first-class features.
+In flowyml, data lineage and artifact tracking are first-class features.
 Every piece of data flowing through your pipeline is tracked, versioned, and queryable.

 > [!NOTE]
 > **What you'll learn**: How to work with typed assets (Datasets, Models, Metrics) and track complete data lineage
 >
-> **Key insight**: **Reproducibility requires lineage**.
-UniFlow tracks not just what models you trained, but what data created them, which code version, and all hyperparameters.
+> **Key insight**: **Reproducibility requires lineage**. flowyml tracks not just what models you trained, but what data created them, which code version, and all hyperparameters.

 ## Why Assets Matter